OABP Award of Excellence 2021

 The OABP Student Award is presented annually to a student in the graduating class of the Ontario Veterinary College, University of Guelph, who has demonstrated proficiency in the area of bovine herd health management and an interest in bovine practice.
 This year’s recipient, Dr. Janna Pietersma, is receiving the award from Dr. Ray Reynen, OABP President.

-The Student Case Competition (SCC) is held annually at OABP’s Fall Continuing Education Meeting.
+Student Case Competitions (SCC) are held annually at OABP’s Fall Continuing Education Meeting.
 The contest, open to third year veterinary students, includes entering a written case report to a panel of judges who then choose three “finalists” to make a 10-minute presentation about the case in front of their peers at the OABP meeting.
 These presentations are ranked by the audience, with monetary prizes being given in order of first, second, and third.
 Below are some examples of past written submissions:

 OABP Student Award 2017